PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n), U_v(L\mathfrak{sl}(m|n))$ and their integral forms: Introduction

+The aforementioned integral forms are not completely new in the literature.
+Indeed, the $\gl_n$-counterpart of $\fU_\vv(L\ssl_n)$, the integral form $\fU_\vv(L\gl_n)$ of the quantum loop algebra $U_\vv(L\gl_n)$, appeared recently in~\cite{ft2} where it was used to construct and study integral forms of type $A$ shifted quantum loop algebras.
+As shown in~\emph{loc.~cit.}, $\fU_\vv(L\gl_n)$ coincides with the tautological integral form (that is, the $\BC[\vv,\vv^{-1}]$-subalgebra generated by the same collection of generators) of $U^{\rtt}_\vv(L\gl_n)$, the RTT realization of the quantum loop $\gl_n$.
+The RTT approach to quantum groups goes back to the St.~Petersburg school of L.~Faddeev, see~\cite{frt}, while the isomorphism

+is due to~\cite{df}, where it was actually upgraded to quantum affine algebras: $U^{\rtt}_\vv(\widehat{\gl}_n)\simeq U_\vv(\widehat{\gl}_n)$.
+The isomorphism~(\ref{ding-frenkel}) admits natural generalizations to the two-parameter and super-cases:

+see~\cite{jl,z3} and the references therein.
+Thus, the tautological integral forms of the algebras in the left-hand side of~(\ref{ding-frenkel generalization}) give rise to integral forms of the algebras in the right-hand side, which can be perceived as $\gl_n, \gl(m|n)$-counterparts of our integral forms $\fU_{\vv_1,\vv_2}(L\ssl_n), \fU_\vv(L\ssl(m|n))$.

 Let us point out right away both the similarities and the differences between the current work and a much older paper~\cite{e} of B.~Enriquez.
-In~\cite{e}, the author has established similar results for the quantum affine algebras in the formal setting, that is, when working over $\BC[[\hbar]]$ rather than over $\BC(\vv)$.
-In particular, the PBW theorem has been proved in~\cite[Theorem 1.3]{e}, using an embedding of $U^>_\hbar(L\fg)$ into the corresponding type $\fg$ shuffle algebra $S^{(\fg)}$~\cite[Corollary~1.4]{e}, with the image $\bar{S}^{(\fg)}\subset S^{(\fg)}$ being the subalgebra generated by degree $1$ components.
+In~\cite{e}, the author established similar results for the quantum loop algebras in the formal setting, that is, when working over $\BC[[\hbar]]$ rather than over $\BC(\vv)$.
+In particular, the PBW theorem of~\cite[Theorem 1.3]{e} is proved using an embedding of $U^>_\hbar(L\fg)$ into the corresponding type $\fg$ shuffle algebra $S^{(\fg)}$~\cite[Corollary~1.4]{e} with the image $\bar{S}^{(\fg)}\subset S^{(\fg)}$ being the subalgebra generated by degree $1$ components.
 In type $A$, this coincides with our Proposition~\ref{simple shuffle}.
-However, the heart of our shuffle algebra isomorphism is the proof of the equality $\bar{S}^{(\fg)}=S^{(\fg)}$, at least, for $\fg=\ssl_n$ (and similarly for $\fg=\ssl(m|n)$).
-This proves the (corrected) conjectural description of $\bar{S}^{(\fg)}$ of~\cite[Remark 3.16]{e}.
+However, the heart of our shuffle algebra realization is the proof of the equality $\bar{S}^{(\fg)}=S^{(\fg)}$, at least, for $\fg=\ssl_n$ (and similarly for $\fg=\ssl(m|n)$).
+This implies the (corrected) description of $\bar{S}^{(\fg)}$ conjectured in~\cite[Remark 3.16]{e}.

-We expect that similar arguments should provide PBWD bases of $U_\vv(L\fg)$ as well as establish their shuffle realizations, at least, for simply-laced simple $\fg$, which shall be discussed elsewhere.
-In contrast, the PBWD theorem for the Yangian $Y(\fg)$ of any semisimple Lie algebra $\fg$ has been established long time ago in~\cite{l}.
+We expect that similar arguments shall provide PBWD bases for $U_\vv(L\fg)$ as well as establish their shuffle realizations, at least for simply-laced simple $\fg$, which will be discussed elsewhere.
+In contrast, the PBWD theorem for the Yangian $Y(\fg)$ of any semisimple Lie algebra $\fg$ has been proved long time ago in~\cite{l}.